working in strategic partnership to get you the credit you deserve for your amazing work —

 Experienced, Trustworthy, Conscience-Driven

-I spent 10 years as a journalist and won multiple awards for my reporting on the U.S. criminal justice system, particularly its treatment of Black and Brown people, juvenile detainees and those in mental health crisis.
-I’ve since led communications at nonprofits in London, Oakland, and in New York City, and now I work on a contract basis for a variety of clients whose missions interest me.
+Matt spent 10 years as a journalist and won multiple awards for his reporting on the U.S. criminal justice system, particularly its treatment of Black and Brown people, juvenile detainees and those in mental health crisis.
+He has since led communications at nonprofits in London, Oakland, and in New York City, and founded Matt Davis Communications, Inc. in 2020 to work on a strategic basis for a variety of clients whose missions interest him.

 Drawing Attention To Injustice